visualapproach/WiFi-remote-for-Bestway-Lay-Z-SPA/Code/readme.md

-From Arduino IDE, upload the sketch via serial and then SPIFFS data.
+From Arduino IDE, upload the sketch via serial and then LittleFS data.
 How this is done is beyond the scope of this readme.
 Settings:
 Board: nodemcu esp12e v1.0